Blokyk/starkid/docs/Your-first-app-with-StarKid.md

 *The finished version of this example can be found [here](samples/door-cli/)*

 In this tutorial, we will be building a simple command-line app, `door-cli`, which simulates a house door.
-It has 3 sub-commands:
+It has 3 subcommands:
 - `open`, which takes a mandatory `key` argument
 - `close`, which takes a `key`argument as well as a `-t/--turns <n>` option to customize the number of key turns.